 - Mickey Mantle had a gold version painted that was used to make an experimental children's lamp.
 The lamps are considered to be extremely rare.

 Additionally, 11 of the figurines (Aaron, Banks, Berra, Fox, Mantle, Mathews, Mays, Minor Leaguer with white base, Musial, Ruth and Spahn) were made with magnets attached to the bottom of each foot which were then accompanied by a small black metal plate that would serve as the base for which the magnets would adhere.
-The presence of a small hole was intended to allow a nail or screw to be used to then fasten the plate to another surface.
+The presence of a small hole was intended to allow a nail or screw to be used to fasten the plate to another surface then.

-There appear to have been three different bats manufactured to provide some additional individuality to figures.
+There appear to have been three different bats manufactured to provide some additional individuality to the figures.
 While not variations, as they were consistent to each player, it helps to know which player came with which bat.